Ypnose/wswsh/README.md

 -------

-If you use the same `wswsh` executable for your blogs (assuming you have several websites), it's possible to put `wswsh` in your `PATH`, instead of having a "redundant" file, on every directory.
+If you use the same `wswsh` executable for your blogs (assuming you have several websites), it's possible to put `wswsh` in your `PATH`, instead of having a "redundant" file, in every directory.
 If you do that, you need to modify the `Makefile`:

 ```make